Monday, April 12, 2010

 PROKARYOTE VS EUKARYOTE

--Eukaryote cells have nucleus
+-Eukaryote cells have nucleus-

--Prokaryote cells DO NOT have a nucleus.
-ONLY bacteria are prokaryote.
+Prokaryote cells DO NOT have a nucleus.

-(The roles that some of your cells play in the body)
+Functions of some cells in eukaryote organisms(The roles that some of your cells play in the body)

-HARE ARE SOME OF THE ORGANELLES FOUND INSIDE THE CELL.
+HERE ARE SOME OF THE ORGANELLES FOUND INSIDE THE CELL.

 THE NUCLEUS

-Nucleus: Holds the DNA and directs or controls all activities needed to maintain homeostasis. (found in both in plant and animal cells)
+Nucleus: Holds the DNA and directs or controls all activities. (found in both in plant and animal cells)Nucleolus: makes ribosomes (located inside the nucleus)

 THE RIBOSOMES